Robert Moore, MD

 Hal Barron, MD

-Hal Barron, M.D., is President of Research and Development at Calico, an independent biotech company established in 2013 by Google Inc. with the aim of tackling aging and illness.
-Barron combines this role with a part-time commitment at Roche, where he has served as chief medical officer and head of global product development.
-He is also a member of the Genentech Board of Directors.
+Hal Barron, M.D., is Chief Scientific Officer and President, Research and Development, of GlaxoSmithKline.
+Prior to that, he served as President of Research and Development at Calico, an independent biotech company established in 2013 by Google Inc. with the aim of tackling aging and illness.
 From 2004 to 2013, Barron was chief medical officer and executive vice president of global development at Genentech.
 He also served as chief medical officer of Roche Holding AG and senior vice president of development at Genentech, which he first joined Genentech in 1996 as a clinical scientist.
 Barron also is an associate adjunct professor of epidemiology and biostatistics and an associate clinical professor of medicine/cardiology at the University of California, San Francisco.
 He has been issued several patents for his work in thrombosis and angiogenesis.
 Barron earned a bachelor of science degree in engineering physics from Washington University in 1985, a medical degree from Yale University in 1989, and completed his training in medicine and cardiology at the University of California, San Francisco.

 Bill Bylund, AIA, LEED AP